Five big takeaways from President Biden’s 2023 State of the Union Address

 The choice between Republicans and Democrats “is between normal or crazy,” she said.

-The GOP base is sure to love Sanders’ no-holds-barred approach.
+The GOP base is sure to love Sanders’s no-holds-barred approach.
 Whether it will persuade any moderate voters is a more open question.

 One line from Sanders was interesting in a different way.